Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Data, Sample Characteristics, and Experimental Design

-The full sample presented in column 1 of Table \ref{Desc_sampfull} is evenly split in terms of gender, only two thirds of children are recorded as white (including Hispanic ethnicity) in the data system, 3.6 percent as Black (including Hispanic ethnicity), and race is unknown for most of the remaining children.
+Appendix Table \ref{Desc_sampfull} presents descriptive statistics for the full analysis sample.
+Our sample is evenly split in terms of gender.
+Two-thirds of children are recorded as white in the data system, 3.6 percent as Black, and race is unknown for most of the remaining children.
+Race and ethnicity are not mutually exclusive.
+Although ethnicity is unknown for 34 percent of children, at least 17 percent of children in the sample are Hispanic.
 As is true of many child protection agencies, Black and Hispanic children are overrepresented in the sample relative to their share of county population.
-Although ethnicity is unknown for 34 percent of children, at least 17 percent of children in the sample are Hispanic.